dringo-repo/developers/source/includes/_pagination.md

 Name | Description
 -----------|-----------|
-`next` |The link relation for the immediate next page of results.
-`last` |The link relation for the last page of results.
-`first` |The link relation for the first page of results.
-`prev` |The link relation for the immediate previous page of results.
+`next` |The link relation for the next page of results `last` |The link relation for the last page of results `first` |The link relation for the first page of results `prev` |The link relation for the previous page of results

 If the `Link` header is blank, that's the last page.
 The Dringo API also provides the `X-Total-Count` header, which displays the total number of resources in the collection you are fetching.